 Okay, I’ve had a couple of months to process this–still–unbelievable experience of being part of the new Real Beauty global campaign of Dove (read “#RealBeauty, Surreal Experience” here), and if anything, time to breathe and think has just made what happened seem even more incredible!
 At the time, everything fell into place so quickly that there was barely time to consider what was happening, and in the months that passed, not being able to talk about it just made me focus on work to keep my mind off the anticipation.

-Crazily enough, that turned out to be just enough time–roughly 2 days after receiving that call, Ito and I found ourselves panic-packing, and soon we were leisurely enjoying hors d’oeuvres and cocktails in our very roomy lie-flat seats before take-off.
+Crazily enough, that turned out to be just enough time–a few days after receiving that call, Ito and I found ourselves panic-packing, and soon we were leisurely enjoying hors d’oeuvres and cocktails in our very roomy lie-flat seats before take-off.
 We arrived in London on a Saturday evening, extremely well-fed and well-rested, and a car was waiting to take us to our very hip hotel where a party and club scene were in full-swing in the lobby (and beyond), giving us a taste of the exhilarating things to come in the days ahead.

 The next day, Sunday, left us free to relax and explore the many weekend markets in London.
 In the rush before leaving Manila we had not had time to buy pounds, and while we had our credit cards, we still needed cash for small purchases and market finds–as luck would have it, even that was easily resolved.
 Our very cool hotel concierge pointed us in the direction of a money changer nearby (that was the only establishment open on a Sunday) that accepted our Philippine pesos and changed it to pounds…for the same rate as our money changer in Manila!